ethanteague/wp-news/wp-content/plugins/contact-forms-builder/readme.txt

 [Contact Form Demo](http://demo.wpdevart.com/demo-contact-form-bulder/)

-WpDevArt Contact Form has a lot of useful and great features, here are some features of our plugin.
+WpDevArt Contact Form have a lot of useful and great features, here are some features of our plugin.

 ### Features of WpDevArt Contact Form plugin